Orange mobile bills explained

 - Picture message charges

-So if you’ve been charged for sending a picture message when you didn't intend to send one, this might be because your device has automatically converted a text message (SMS) to a multi-media message (MMS), which may not be free with your plan.
+Some phones also automatically convert some text messages, especially emojis, to picture messages.
+So if you’ve been charged for sending a picture message when you didn't intend to send one, this might be because your device has automatically converted a text message (SMS) to a multi-media message (MMS).

 When do devices convert text messages to picture messages?